 Eco-drives are some of the best solar-powered pieces around.
 Citizen’s acclaimed for producing them, and many of their watches have the tech.
 One of them is the Promaster Divers.
-To help you learn more about them, we took a look at one and compared it with the rest.
+To learn more about them, take a look at our citizen promaster diver review.

 We will be reviewing the BN0151-09.
 We’ve discussed its specs in the following table.